-Dr. Sanders, MBE is an Associate Professor and Coordinator of Graduate Programs in the School of Nursing at UNBC.
+Dr. Sanders, MBE is an Associate Professor in the School of Nursing at UNBC.
 Caroline moved to UNBC from the UK in 2016 where she undertook a postdoctoral National Institute Health Research (NIHR) fellowship.
-Research has focused on qualitative and mixed method approaches specifically, phenomenology, narrative inquiry, and participatory action research often framed within patient-oriented research.
+Research focuses on qualitative and mixed method approaches specifically, phenomenology, narrative inquiry, and participatory action research often framed within patient-oriented research.
 Clinical-academic research methods focus on rare disease as well as early childhood specifically focusing on the development and translation of knowledge across healthcare and community boundaries.

 Research and ExpertiseResearch Fields:

 - Health and Wellbeing

 Qualitative methods, narrative inquiry, participatory action-orientated research methods, patient-oriented research, mixed methods, pediatric nursing, community pediatrics, rare disease - variations in sex development, pediatric urology and continenceLanguages Spoken: